 No changes are recommended and there are no reports of any breaches.

-There are two vacancies on the parish council and no expressions of interest have been received.
+There are three vacancies on the parish council, and no expressions of interest have been received.

 1. DALC – Various circulars and information